You’re already familiar with the number of tech giants that build and maintain their web applications with React.

 Additionally, it says “development teams have been able to collaborate faster and with less duplications in code via reusable components on the front end.”
 And React is able to do this for the popular news outlet, alongside GraphQL.

 Whether it’s hotel-booking, ride-booking, or even booking riders to deliver your food, React is a great front-end library to use.
-Booking applications are, however, often developed for mobile already.
+However, booking applications are often developed with mobile mainly in mind, which falls outside the capacities of React JS at present.

 eLearning Web Applications